UshapriyaJ/Sample/README.md

 # Sample
 First Learning document

-I am adding one more line to check the version and changes
+I am removing one line to check the removal changes